Flexibility aggregation via set projection for distribution grids with multiple interconnections: Introduction

 The work in~\cite{silva2023} extends the method for a grid with two interconnecting points.
 It computes two independent FORs by sampling them individually.
 The coupling between the two interconnection points is considered by deriving a data-based equivalent grid for the transmission grid, but the intrinsic dependency of the flexibility available at each interconnection is neglected.
 Alternatively, the work in~\cite{stark2024} computes an equivalent grid for the distribution grid, rather than a FOR, communicating to the TSO more information than just the feasible values for the coupling variables.
 However, the authors highlight the importance of the voltage magnitude and angle dependency at the coupling points.

-Furthermore, in~\cite{majumdar2023}, the authors explicitly consider the relationship between the two FORs.
+Furthermore, in~\cite{majumdar2023}, the interdependence between the FORs is highlighted.
+Building on this,~\cite{stark2023} explicitly considers the relationship between the two FORs.
 They first compute the FOR for one interconnection using an optimization-based sampling procedure.
 The resulting feasible area is then discretized into a grid.
 For each grid cell—representing a specific range of power exchange at the first interconnection—the method computes a corresponding FOR for the second interconnection, again via sampling.
 The approach yields a set of pairs of FORs for the two interconnections, which is difficult to incorporate directly into the TSO optimization problem.

 Recently, set projection has been used for the computation of the FOR~\cite{tan2024, Bandeira2024}.
 The method has been extended to multi-dimensional FORs, which include time-dependent elements~\cite{wang2023}.
 In~\cite{lyu2023} set projection was used for the coordination of transmission grids with multiple connections, using a linearized version of the grid that takes into consideration only active power.